People

 • Laura Crane

-Laura joined CRAE in 2015 and currently holds the role of Associate Professor and Deputy Director of CRAE.
-Laura’s research focuses on understanding the educational experiences of autistic children and young people (in mainstream and special schools), and identifying evidence-based ways to support pupils, their parents and their educators.
-Laura is passionate about engaging education…
+Laura joined CRAE in 2015 and currently holds the role of Professor of Autism Research and Education and Deputy Director of CRAE.
+Laura’s research focuses on understanding the educational experiences of autistic children and young people (in mainstream and special schools), and identifying evidence-based ways to support pupils, their families and their educators.
+Laura also…

 Read more